shipshapecode/website-nuxt/content/blog/posts/2022-03-02-wait-for-page-load-in-react.md

 images) to be loaded before my animation started.
 While this would delay the animation further, it would happen while the user was waiting for the page to load anyway and would guarantee a smooth animation.

-To accomplish this I beefed up the `useEffect` with an `window.addEventListener` and a simple `onPageLoad` function to set the animation state.
+To accomplish this I beefed up the `useEffect` with a `window.addEventListener` and a simple `onPageLoad` function to set the animation state.
 Because `useEffect` is called after component render, we need to double-check the window `load` event has not already fired.
 To do this I added an if statement before the event listener, checking the readyState of the document.
 I also added a return function for the `useEffect`, cleaning up the even listener if the component was